wjwillemse/selmr/README.md

 assert!(actual == expected)
 ```

-To find similar multi-words, the algorithm counts for each multi-word in the corpus
+The most similar multi-words are found by looking at the number of common contexts
-the number of contexts it has in common with (the most common) contexts of the input
+of an input multi-word and another mult-word in the corpus.
+The multi-words that have
-multi-word.
+the highest number of contexts in common are the most "similar" of the input multi-word.

 # Taking into account contexts